quasarframework/quasar-framework.org/source/guide/app-quasar.conf.js.md

 }
 ```

-#### Adding you own alias to Webpack
+#### Adding your own alias to Webpack

-To add you own alias you can extend the webpack config and merge it with the existing alias.
+To add your own alias you can extend the webpack config and merge it with the existing alias.
 Use the `path.resolve` helper to resolve the path to your intended alias.

 ```js